AdrianCzarnowski/HomeWorkLesson3/README.md

 # Welcome!
-This program will be helpfull if you are looking for paylist.
+This program will be helpful if you are looking for program to save salary list.